 Expats planning on working in Oman will find that the country's recent history of dependence on skilled foreign labour has paved the way for a smooth transition into business culture.
-Over a quarter of the country's population is still comprised of expat workers, and the Omani workforce is not only accustomed to the presence of foreign workers, but sensitive to their needs and supportive of their talents as well.
+Over a quarter of the country's population is comprised of expat workers, and the Omani workforce is not only accustomed to the presence of foreign workers, but sensitive to their needs and supportive of their talents.

 Expat jobs in Oman

-Although expat jobs in Oman are not quite as widely available as they were five or ten years ago, the Omani job market for skilled foreign workers is still quite healthy.
+Although expat jobs in Oman are not as widely available as they were five or 10 years ago, the job market for skilled foreign workers is still healthy.

-These days, in order for an expat to be issued with an employment visa, the Omani authorities need to be convinced that a local worker could not adequately fill the position that has been offered to the expat concerned.
-Although this consideration can negatively affect mid-level or younger employees, those with particularly impressive qualifications, or years of experience of working at the top level in their chosen fields, should not struggle to find an attractive job in Oman.
+Thanks to the government's policy of Omanisation, which aims to see less expats within the Omani work force, in order for an expat to be issued with an employment visa, Omani authorities need to be convinced that a local worker could not adequately fill the position concerned.
+Although this can negatively affect mid-level or younger employees, those with particularly impressive qualifications or years of experience of working at the top level in their chosen fields should not struggle to find an attractive job in Oman.

-The most common jobs for expats in Oman are found in the oil, gas, petroleum, teaching, medical and construction industries.
-Engineers, IT specialists, project managers, teachers and language instructors are in especially high demand.
+The most common jobs for expats in Oman are in the oil, gas, petroleum, teaching, medical and construction industries.
+Engineers, IT specialists, project managers, teachers and language instructors are in particular high demand.